opulo-inc/docs/content/en/maintenance-upgrades/second-tool/index.md

   Installing a second tool head
 ---

 If you built a V2 LumenPnP with only one tool head, follow this guide to install a second one.
+Note that there have been subtle design changes to the 3D printed parts that attach components to the staging plate.
+Both the newer V3 models and the older V2 models are compatible with any LumenPnP.
+The photos in this guide will show v2 components.

 ## Required Materials